Managing your information

 What happens after a volunteer dies?

-We contact NHS Digital approximately twice a year to identify which volunteers have now died.
-We share basic personal information with them about volunteers so they can screen their records for deaths.
+We also contact NHS Digital approximately twice a year to identify volunteers from England, Wales and Scotland who have now died.
+We share basic personal information about volunteers with NHS Digital so they can screen their records for deaths.

-When a volunteer is recorded as having died, we note their research participation and keep an anonymous record of this, and then delete their record as above.
+When we become aware that a volunteer has died, we note their research participation and keep an anonymous record of this, and then delete their record as above.
 We recognise that contacting a person who has died can be distressing for loved ones and we will respond to anyone notifying us of a death with a prompt account deletion.

 What happens to the information relating to my next of kin and/or carer when my account has been deleted?